nterreri/thesis/report/chapter2.md

 [^petherbridge2009]: <https://www.rivescript.com/wd/RiveScript#topic>.

-Another point of interest (again, given the author's aim to explore Python) is the open source software available for use with the project.
+Another point of interest (again, given the author's aim to explore Python) is the open source software available for use.
 Given the considerations already provided, SuperScript seemed like the least comfortable option from this perspective (Node), with ChatScript (whose only interpreter is in C++) being second least.
-This would leave RiveScript and AiML, with RiveScript's simpler but expressive syntax and its currently maintained Python interpreter being the final deciding factor for the current implementation.
+This would leave RiveScript and AiML, with RiveScript's simpler but expressive syntax and its currently maintained Python interpreter being the final deciding factors for the current implementation.

 ## Natural Language Processing
 As stated in Chapter 1, part of the author personal aims included learning about